-They’ll look in vain for a steady narrative over the last twenty years.
+They’ll look in vain for a steady narrative over the last 20 years.

 Instead, they’ll get endless screeds on party politics, supported by ads for cheap mortgages.
 They may conclude that the advertising copy was telling the real story, while the media lost the plot.

 As voices are raised against the media for stoking this current crisis, a much bigger mistake is going unremarked.
-How did the media miss the greatest story of our generation – that the world was built on paper lies?
+How did the media miss the greatest story of our generation?

 The simple answer is that the media has become too simple to fathom the workings of the world.

 This isn’t a dig at tabloids.
-You only have to listen to veteran Today presenters flailing around with issues of finance and economics – indeed with a range of topics – to know that they are
+You only have to listen to some veteran radio presenters flailing around with issues of finance and economics – indeed with a range of topics – to know that they are

 substituting all-purpose cynicism for knowledge when cross-examining the players.